kanke/cleverwordcounter/README.md

 #  :bowtie: About this application #
 A Java command-line application that takes a path to a file as an argument and prints a word count of its contents.
 The output consists of a line for each word, with the number of its occurrences in the file.
-It is sorted by the number of occurrences starting with the most frequent word complete with unit tests
+It is sorted by the number of occurrences starting with the most frequent word complete with unit tests.
+The results are consistent between two files which contain the exact same words in the same frequency but in a different order.

 ##  To run this project ##